iav2014/computer_vision/README.md

 4) take a webcam image and test the recognizer.

 The model trained is valid for video recog too.
+Thanks to Alex Gasco Perez for his contribution
 (c) Nacho Ariza - 12/2018